SD-WAN and MPLS: Weighing the Similarities, Differences, and Benefits

 By Mark Austen, Solutions Architect

-In recent years, Software-Defined Wide Area Networking (SD-WAN) has catapulted in terms of adoption and buzz in the networking world.
-In fact, according to Forrester Analytics’ Global Business Technographics® Network and Telecom Survey, 2020, 82% of surveyed decision-makers said that SD-WAN is a top organizational priority for 2021.
-But what about MPLS (Multiprotocol Label Switching)?
-Has this stalwart routing technique been made redundant by the increasing uptake of SD-WAN?
+In 2025, Software-Defined Wide Area Networking (SD-WAN) is considered an essential part of many organizations’ network fabric.
+But what about Multiprotocol Label Switching (MPLS)?
+Has this trusty routing technique been made redundant by the increasing uptake of SD-WAN?
 What are the differences and similarities between SD-WAN and MPLS?
 And are there valid reasons to use both?
-In this article we’ll explore both technologies, highlighting benefits and similarities so you can decide which is best for your organization.

-Let’s start by examining the foundations of SD-WAN and MPLS and how they work.
+In this article we’ll explore both technologies so you can decide which is best for your organization.
+Let’s start by examining the foundations of SD-WAN and MPLS, and how they work.

 What is SD-WAN?